raghuram123/Expense-App/README.md

 Inside the database the passwords are stored using SHA-2 algorithm by using a separate salt for each and every user of the application.

+HOW TO BUILD AND RUN THE PROJECT:

+=>Download this GitHub repository into a separate directory.
+=> Open visual studio => File=> Open=> Website=> (Select ExpenseApp Folder from the downloaded directory) => click open => After your project is opened, go to the solution explorer and right click Default.aspx => View in Browser

+Testing:
+UnitTesting and Selenium Testing are available with the project.
+To run selenium testing make sure of the following.
+1) Under the TestingExpensesApp Folder => SeleniumTesting.cs make sure to change the URL to your local host URL.
+2) Make sure to install Selenium Webdriver, Selenium Support, Chrome webdriver for the TestingExpensesApp folder using NUGET packages

+Database is available under Amazon RDS and it connected to this application via code.
+You can check it in the web.config (Connection String) file under ExpensesApp folder.
+Some of the pre existing values of user are:

+UserName: alice123 (Regular user)
+password: alice123

+UserName: Admin (Admin user)
+password: 123

+UserName: markz (Regular user)
+password: markz

+UserName: don (Admin user)
+password: don